FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 **3. MANIPULATE A TABLE**

 The "movie.dat" table is a small dataset and there is no need to make it a tall table.
 First, we find out there are 10681 movies.
-Then, we extract from title the year of the movie and put in a year array.
-The distribution of the movies dataset by year is as follows:
+Then, we extract from title the release year of the movie and put in a year array.
+The distribution of the movies dataset by released year is as follows:

 ![image](https://user-images.githubusercontent.com/53232113/119567726-48c93780-bd72-11eb-9019-a1b00b50f99a.png)

-The histogram shows the number of movies per year of creation in the dataset.
+The histogram shows the number of movies per release year in the dataset.
 We find that the most number of movies are created between 2003 and 2005 with aproximately 1200 movies, in 1980 there are about 200, and after 2010 there are no movies in the dataset.
-Then, we create a new field "year" as to have the creation year separately from the title.
+Then, we create a new variable "year" as to have the released  year separately from the title.

 Extract the movie genres